 Empowering the next generation of ocean conservationists!

 Around the world, our planet's oceans and their inhabitants face many challenges.
-As human impacts continuously threaten the health of our marine ecosystems, both locally and globally, it is imperative that we involve youth in a campaign to solve these problems.
+As human impacts continuously threaten the health of our marine ecosystems, both locally and globally, it is imperative that we involve youth in a campaign to help solve these problems.

 Students will also hear from their peers who are involved in youth-run marine conservation projects.
 The workshops offered at the Summit will teach participants the skills necessary to build their own conservation projects.
 With these tools, youth will leave the Summit ready to take conservation action in their own communities.